software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 - **Candidate Space**
   Responsible for interaction with Candidates.
 Includes Candidate Testing UI, Candidate Registration, Candidate Status, and Notification service.
 Here, Candidates can sign up, take tests, and receive notifications when test validation results are available.
 - **Expert and Admin Space**
   Responsible for handling interactions with Experts, Designated Experts, and Administrators.
-Here, Experts and Designated Experts can collaborate to create and modify existing Tests and Case Studies, as well as grade submitted tests and architecture solutions.
+Here, Experts and Designated Experts can collaborate to create and modify existing Tests, Case Studies, and grade submitted tests and architecture solutions.
 Administrators and Experts can also manage Expert user profiles here.
 - **Aptitude Test**
   Service responsible for organizing the Aptitude Test process.
 It delivers the test to Candidates and accepts their answers.
 It automatically grades multiple-choice questions and presents short answers for manual grading.
 It also accepts grades and feedback submitted by Experts.
 - **Architecture Solution Exam**